IntelLabs/matsciml/CONTRIBUTING.md

 ### PyG models

-Ideally, message passing layers implemented in PyG should inherit from the `MessagePassing` class, and implement the corresponding `message`, `propagate`, etc. functions as appropriate.
+Ideally, message passing layers implemented in PyG should inherit from the `torch_geometric.nn.MessagePassing` class, and implement the corresponding `message`, `propagate`, etc. functions as appropriate.

 ### Point cloud models